linhthi/linhthi.github.io/_pages/about.md

 ---

 # About me
+I am a Research Engineer at [Singapore Management University](https://www.smu.edu.sg/) under supervision of [Prof. Shih-Fen Cheng](https://www.mysmu.edu/faculty/sfcheng/).

 I obtained my MSc.
 Degree of Computer Science and BSc.
 Degree of Information Technology at [University of Engineering and Technology- VNU Hanoi](https://uet.vnu.edu.vn/) in 2023 and 2021 respectively under the supervision of [Dr. Viet Cuong Ta](https://uet.vnu.edu.vn/~cuongtv/).

-Currently, I worked as a Research Engineer (December 2023 - March 2024) at [Singapore Management University](https://www.smu.edu.sg/), supervised by [Prof. Yuan Fang](https://www.yfang.site/).
+I also had the opportunity worked as a Research Engineer (December 2023 - March 2024) supervised by [Prof. Yuan Fang](https://www.yfang.site/).

-My research interests lie on the expressiveness, scalability, interpretability, and robustness of graph learning models.
-I am also interested in working with probabilistic machine learning focus on deep generative models, probabilistic modeling, and uncertainty quantification.
+My research interests are graph learning, generative models, stochastic algorithms, and behavioral game theory.

 <!-- Outside the lab, I enjoy cycling, painting, and gardening. -->

-*I'm looking for a PhD/RA position in field of data mining/machine learning*.
+*I'm looking for a PhD position in Computer Science, Operations Research, or Financial Engineering starting in August 2025*.

 ## News
-- **November 2023**: I am going to join the [FANG Lab](https://www.yfang.site/group) at SMU as a Research Engineer to work with [Dr. Yuxia Wu](https://yuxiawu.github.io) under superivion of [Prof. Yuan Fang](https://www.yfang.site/).
+-- **September 2024**: One paper is accpted to ACML 2024.
+-- **August 2024**: Start a new position at SMU Urban Institute.
 - **August 2023**: I have successfully defended my master's thesis.
 - **April 2023**: One paper (1st submission to ICML ever) was rejected.